Narendra180/spacex-launchpads/README.md

-React app which displays data from api without tylesheets
+React app which displays data from api without stylesheet.